tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 ### 1.8 Relating Classes and Properties (non-normative)

-The (non-normative) diagram below illustrating `Validation` related concepts across needs, solutions, and reports areas of the framework is intended to help understand the normative statements in [2 Use of Terms (normative)](#2-use-of-terms-normative).
+The (non-normative) diagram below illustrating `Validation` related concepts across needs, solutions, and reports areas of the framework is intended to help understand the normative statements in [2 Use of Ontology Terms (normative)](#2-use-of-ontology-terms-normative).
 The diagram shows the expected relationships among `Validation`, `ValidationMethod`, and `Specification` classes, as well as their expected connections to other subclasses of `DataQualityNeed`, `DataQualitySolution`, and `DataQualityReport`.
-Section [2 Use of Terms (normative)](#2-use-of-terms-normative) provides normative guidance on how properties are expected to be used to relate instances of these classes in a consistent way, as expectations limiting the open world assumptions of the RDF/OWL modeling of the `bdqffdq:` vocabulary.
+Section [2 Use of Ontology Terms (normative)](#2-use-of-ontology-terms-normative) provides normative guidance on how properties are expected to be used to relate instances of these classes in a consistent way, as expectations limiting the open world assumptions of the RDF/OWL modeling of the `bdqffdq:` vocabulary.

 ![Diagram of Validation, ValidationMethod, and ValidationAssertion with related classes](../guide/bdqffdq/bdqffdq_data_quality_needs_solutions_report_validation.svg "Validation concepts in the Needs, Solutions, and Reports levels.")

-The use of classes and properties in [bdqtest:](../../dist/bdqtest.ttl) also follow the guidance provided in [2.1 Use of Properties (normative)](#21-use-of-properties-normative).
+The use of classes and properties in [bdqtest:](../../dist/bdqtest.ttl) also follow the guidance provided in [2.2 Use of Properties (normative)](#22-use-of-properties-normative).
 The`DataQualityNeeds` (blue here) and `DataQualitySolutions` (green here) concepts in this diagram illustrate how this guidance is used in `bdqtest:` to relate the set of terms used to define a `Validation`.
 The `DataQualityReports` (tan here) concepts in the diagram illustrate how a `ValidationAssertion` in a `DataQualityReport` can be related to a `Validation` and its `Specification`.
 The minimal use of rdfs:range and other global axioms in `bdqffdq:` aligns with best practices for ontologies intended for reuse, integration, and extension.
 This approach trades strict, machine-enforceable validation and inference for flexibility, extensibility, and a low barrier to adoption.
 The normative guidance in this document mitigates the risk of inconsistent usage that is allowed by the open world design of `bdqffdq:`.

 ## 2 Use of Ontology Terms (normative)